Configuration

 If you enable this feature, attackers that have permissions to view values of

-attribute can download / save those values and attempt rapid,
+the userPwd attribute can download / save those values and attempt rapid,

 repeated guesses of the hashed password without the rate-limiting that Meerkat